boobeshalpha/Taxi_fare/README.md

 This project is created for **educational purposes under GUVI**.
 Feel free to use and adapt it for learning and research.

----

-Do you want me to now **generate this as a ready-to-upload `README.md` file** so you can directly add it to your GitHub repo?